 The use of facial expression and eye contact are both related to good body language, but are uniquely important.
 If the audience and the adjudicators are to be persuaded or inspired by a public speech they must feel engaged by the speaker and must feel like the speaker is speaking directly to them.
 As a general point, speakers should smile; but facial expression may also be used to mirror the message or emotion being conveyed by the speech (e.g. a humorous quote, a shocking statistic, a sorrowful narrative etc.), adding a sense of sincerity or truth to the words being spoken.
-Eye contact is another important way for speakers to engage with the audience and the adjudicators, and convince them of their confidence and their credibility.
+Eye contact is another important way for speakers to engage with the audience and their credibility.